From this tab you can browse and select from reporter lines and driver lines used in the creation of the Allen Mouse Brain Connectivity Atlas.

 Each experiment shows the GFP viral tracer infection in green, the marker in red and a DAPI stain in blue.

 Clicking on Search will return a list of experiments based on your search criteria with information on the Experiment ID, Line Name, Driver, Reporter, Probes, Age, Sex, Treatments and Image Count.
 Click on the Experiment ID to be taken to the Experiment Detail Page

 To compare multiple experiments, mark the checkboxes to the left of each row, then click the "Compare Selected Experiments" button.
-Note: the selection list may contain experiments from the "Projection" or "BDA/AAV" studies but these will not appear when you 'View Selections' for the Transgenic Characterization data.
+Note: the selection list may contain previously selected experiments from the "Projection" or "BDA/AAV" studies.
 Your choices are stored in a browser 'cookie' on your computer and will remain in effect until you click the "Clear Selections" button, or clear your Web browser cookie cache.

 Experiment Detail Page

 Clicking on the experiment summary link returns a summary of the experimental details (see screenshot).